 - Can your ex-spouse move your children out of state?

-5 Benefits to Consulting a NJ Divorce Attorney BEFORE You Decide to Divorce
+5 Benefits to Consulting a NJ Attorney BEFORE You Decide to Divorce

-During a pre-divorce consultation, a divorce attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
-At this point, you have not hired a divorce lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.
+During a pre-divorce consultation, an attorney can assess your situation, explain the divorce process to you and give you impartial advice on your case.
+At this point, you have not hired a lawyer: this is a consultation to understand your legal situation in the event you do decide to divorce in the future.